Crab by trap, Pacific Region April 1, 2018 to March 31, 2019

 The Pacific Region crab-by-trap fishery includes the harvest of Dungeness crab (Cancer magister), Red Rock crab (Cancer productus), Red King crab (Paralithodes camtschatic) and Golden King crab (Lithodes aequispinus).

-First Nations' harvest for food, social and ceremonial purposes may occur where authorized by an aboriginal communal licence, harvest document, or under fishery treaty agreements.
-Food, social and ceremonial harvest has not been limited by catch quantity, except in those Nations where the Council or fisheries Program has established their own catch limits for band members, or where allocated under treaty.
+First Nations’ harvest for food, social and ceremonial (FSC) purposes may occur where authorized by an Aboriginal communal licence, harvest document, or under fishery treaty agreements.
+FSC harvest has not been limited by catch quantity, except in those Nations where the Council or fisheries Program has established their own catch limits for band members, or where allocated under treaty.
 First Nations are subject to the same size limit as the recreational and commercial fisheries and are requested to release all female crab.